daniellindemann/azure-automation/aks-start-stop/README.md

 To use the script you need to have an Azure automation account available in your Azure environment.

-TODO: try to reference header
-You can use *Automation Account and script deployment* to deploy an automation account along with the script.
+You can use the *Automation Account and script deployment* to deploy an automation account along with the script.

 ### Set permissions for automation account's system assigned identity